 Included genera.
 Brachylepas Woodward, 1901, Fallaxlepas Gale, 2020a, Epibrachylepas Gale, in Gale and Sørensen, 2014, Parabrachylepas Gale, in Gale and Sørensen, 2014.

 Remarks.
 The restricted family, admittedly paraphyletic, is demarcated by the low profile of the capitulum and the highly specialised articulation (peg and socket) between the alternate rows of imbricating plates (Fig. 8S, X).
 The family is exclusively Upper Cretaceous, extending from the lower Cenomanian to the Maastrichtian.
 Neobrachylepas Newman and Yamaguchi 1995, which is morphologically convergent with the brachylepadidae, is now placed in the superfamily Neolepadoidea, subfamily Neobrachylepadinae (Chan et al., 2021 and above).
 Plesiobrachylepas Carriol, in Carriol et al., 2016 is transferred to the Neobrachylepadidae (see above).

+Figure 23

 Genus Brachylepas Woodward, 1901